 Where do we position the tip of the tongue?

 Which facial muscles are we using?
 How does it compare to other vowel sounds?

-Starting from single-syllable words, we will gradually move onto more complex sentence structures.
-These simple exercises will help you finely tune your ears to the subtle differences in sounds that you may not have been aware of.
+Our approach builds up gradually, beginning with single-syllable words and gradually progressing to more intricate sentence structures.
+These exercises will help you become attuned to the subtle differences in sounds you may not have previously noticed.

-Each section includes a vowel training exercise.
-The pattern shown in the above screenshot is a combination of the target sound together with the schwa sound.
-These simple and straight-forward drills will help you become more accustomed to the natural rhythm of stressed and unstressed syllables which is a key characteristic of British English pronunciation.
+Each section features a vowel training exercise.
+The exercise pattern displayed in the screenshot above combines the target sound with the schwa sound.
+These drills will assist you in becoming more familiar with the natural rhythm of stressed and unstressed syllables, a crucial aspect of Received Pronunciation.

 Included in the course is a series of muscle memory workout exercises to help you train the articulators to become more adept at recreating the natural sounds of British English pronunciation.

 Developing muscle memory is crucial in improving your accent because it allows you to automate the correct pronunciation of sounds.
 When you repeat the same exercises over time, your muscles will learn to respond in the right way without requiring conscious effort.
 This allows you to focus more on the meaning of what you are saying and less on the mechanics of pronunciation.
 As a result, you will be able to speak more confidently and naturally.

 In addition, by developing muscle memory, you will be able to produce the sounds of British English pronunciation more consistently, even when speaking at a faster pace or in more complex sentences.
 This will make your accent sound more natural and increase your overall comprehensibility to native English speakers.